-Fall Festival weeeknd (first weekend in November) features:
+Fall Festival weekend (first weekend in November) features:

-Saturday afternoon: Mikoshi: An annual festival during which portable shrines are paraded throughout town, carried by various local groups (including the rowdy high school baseball team).
+Saturday afternoon: Mikoshi – An annual festival during which mikoshi (portable shrines) are paraded throughout town, carried by various local groups (including the rowdy high school baseball team).

-Sunday: Sangyosai: Held in the middle of town, this festival celebrates Kawamoto’s local industries.
-It’s likely you will be working at it which gives you a great opportunity to soak up the atmosphere.
-It’s great fun and a brilliant opportunity to take part in mochi maki; having hard bags of mochi hurled at your head from above for good luck.
-You’ll also have a chance to see all your students in normal clothes and visa versa.
+Sunday: Sangyosai – Held in the middle of town, this festival celebrates Kawamoto’s local industries.
+It’s likely you will be working at the festival, which gives you a great opportunity to soak up the atmosphere.
+It’s great fun and a brilliant opportunity to take part in mochi maki – having hard bags of mochi hurled at your head from above for good luck.
+You’ll also have a chance to see all your students in normal clothes and vice versa.

-Sakura Matsuri: The cherry blossom festival.
-Usually around the end of March, start of April and lasting a week, this famous Japanese appreciation of the transience of life can be more fun than you would expect.
-Especially at night-viewing when everyone lets their hair down and celebrates the end of the winter and the coming of spring.
+Sakura Matsuri: The sakura (cherry blossom) festival.
+Usually around the end of March/start of April and lasting a week, this famous Japanese appreciation of the transience of life can be more fun than you might expect – especially during the night-viewing, when everyone lets their hair down and celebrates the end of the winter and the coming of spring.